 As a former gray area drinker, I was high functioning and didn’t experience what is typically referred to as “hitting your rock bottom”.
 I never got a DUI, lost my job or my marriage, but I was still secretly questioning my relationship with alcohol.
 I didn’t identify as an alcoholic, but knew I was more than just a social drinker.
 When I did consume alcohol, it was hard to stop after just a few.
 I frequently found myself drinking more than I intended.
 I was confused, to say the least.

-Approximately 50% of the population that drinks alcohol is in the gray area.
+Approximately 50% of the population that drink alcohol are in the gray area.

 We’re afraid of change, but yet feel handcuffed to our current job that provides 4 weeks of vacation and generous benefits package.
 We long for early retirement when we can “finally” be happy.
 What we really want is to have the freedom and money to do what we want NOW and experience joy in the present instead of having to wait for another 10 or 20 years.

 We falsely believe that if we just learn how to moderate our drinking and commit to a meditation practice or something similar, we’d be able to eliminate our stress.
 But it doesn’t work very long.
 We find ourselves back in the same pattern again and again.

 If you’re ready to shift out of the gray and restore a sense of peace and balance in your life, sign up for the D.E.C.I.
 D.E. series to see if now if the right time.